afamiliar/ambra-code/README.md

 # Ambra code
 The included tools are intended for interfacing with the Ambra Health platform for imaging (radiology) studies, utilizing the Ambra SDK which calls the Ambra API.
+Requires the user to have the appropriate permissions on Ambra to perform the given actions.

 ### Code